mandliya/algorithms_and_data_structures/README.md

 | Given a 2D matrix, with following properties <ul><li>Integers in each row are sorted in ascending from left to right.</li></ul><ul><li>Integers in each column are sorted in ascending from top to bottom.</ul></li>|[search2DII.cpp](leet_code_problems/search2DII.cpp)|
 | Given an unsorted integer array, find the first missing positive integer.Example: [1,2,0] should return 3 and [3,4,-1,1] should return 2.
 Expected time complexity O(n) and solution should use constant space| [firstMissingPositiveNum.cpp](leet_code_problems/firstMissingPositiveNum.cpp)|
 |Given an unsorted array of integers, find the length of the longest consecutive elements sequence.
 For example: Given [100, 4, 200, 1, 3, 2].
 The longest consecutive elements sequence is [1, 2, 3, 4].
 Return its length: 4.
 Algorithm should run in O(n) complexity.| [longestConsecutiveSeq.cpp](leet_code_problems/longestConsecutiveSeq.cpp)|
+|Given two sorted integer arrays nums1 and nums2, merge nums2 into nums1 as one sorted array.You may assume that nums1 has enough space (size that is greater or equal to m + n) to hold additional elements from nums2.
+The number of elements initialized in nums1 and nums2 are m and n respectively.| [mergeArrays.cpp](leet_code_problems/mergeArrays.cpp)